sous-chefs/vagrant/README.md

 ## default

-The default recipe uses the vagrant_install resource to install Vagrant.
+The default recipe uses the vagrant resource to install Vagrant.
 OS specific code is in the install custom resource.
 If the `node['vagrant']['plugins']` attribute is not empty, it includes the install_plugins recipe to install any required vagrant plugins.

 ## install_plugins